Module 1: Religious Imaginations in a Polarised World

 A critical discussion of the FoRB agenda in multi-lateral and political spheres, with an interactive panel discussion of policy-makers and politicians.

-A panel discussion about the role religion can play in informing effective leadership, with leaders from a range of sectors.
+A panel discussion about the role religion can play in building more a inclusive and cohesive society.

 Exploring tools for leadership across difference